syncfusion-content/wpf-docs/wpf/Docking/Dock-Hints.md

 ### None

-None of the dock hints will be visible, if the DockAbility is `None`.
+None of the dock hints will be enabled, if the DockAbility is `None`.

 N> View [Sample](https://github.com/SyncfusionExamples/syncfusion-wpf-docking-manager-wpf-examples/tree/master/Samples/PreviewDockHints) in GitHub

-## Handle visibility of the outer dock hints through OuterDockAbility
+## Restrict outter dockability

 By setting `DockAbility` property to the dragged window, both inner and outer dockability has been handled.
-To handle the visibility of the outer dockability alone, [OuterDockAbility](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DockingManager~OuterDockAbilityProperty.html) property is used.
+To disabled of the outer dockability alone, [OuterDockAbility](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DockingManager~OuterDockAbilityProperty.html) property is used.
 The values which is assinged to the `OuterDockAbility` will be effective only if the [UseOuterDockAbility](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DockingManager~UseOuterDockAbility.html) property is true.

-## Change the dock hints visibility at run-time
+## Restrict docking at run-time

-You can change the dock hints visibility at run-time by handling [PreviewDockHints](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DockingManager~PreviewDockHints_EV.html) event in the `DockingManager`.
+You can disabled the dock hints at run-time by handling [PreviewDockHints](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DockingManager~PreviewDockHints_EV.html) event in the `DockingManager`.
 It helps to handle before displaying the dock hints when drag the windows in `DockingManager` based on mouse hovered window.
 This event will be triggered for both inner dockability and outer dockability while drag the windows.
 It receives an argument of type [PreviewDockHintsEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.PreviewDockHintsEventArgs.html) containing the following information about the event.

 <table>
 <tr>